dyosorio/inventory-tracking-app/README.md

     [Nest] 10255  - 11/06/2024, 12:25:08 PM   ERROR [KafkaService] Status Code: 404
     ```
     - run `ngrok http 3000` to generate a new URL
-    - Copy the url and past it on the .env file WEBHOOK_URL=https://e149-2a02-a44e-6e17-1-5537-6e7a-a711-a070.ngrok-free.app/webhook/receive-alert
+    - Copy the url and past it on the .env file.
+Example: `WEBHOOK_URL=https://e149-2a02-a44e-6e17-1-5537-6e7a-a711-a070.ngrok-free.app/webhook/receive-alert`
-    - You can past the generated URL in your browser https://e149-2a02-a44e-6e17-1-5537-6e7a-a711-a070.ngrok-free.app/
-    - Restart Node
+    - Run `npm run start`again
-    - Decrease inventory stock levels for an item again
+    - Decrease inventory stock levels for an item again and check the logs for the notification.

 ### API endpoints